getlost01/VotingManagmentSystem/README.md

-# Feedback-System
+# Voting Management System
-Feedback system developed in PHP, MYSql
+This DBMS project have developed on PHP, MYSql, and web technologies.

 To Run:
 1) create an SQL database "feedback"